sara-alfakir/gson/.github/pull_request_template.md

     Thank you for your contribution!
     Please see the contributing guide: https://github.com/google/.github/blob/master/CONTRIBUTING.md

     Keep in mind that Gson is in maintenance mode.
-If you want to add a new feature, please first search for existing GitHub issues, or create a new one to discuss the feature and get feedback.
+If you want to add a new feature, please first search for existing GitHub issues, or build a new one to discuss the feature and get feedback.
 -->

 ### Purpose